The symptoms of Tramadol withdrawal can be excruciating, making professional treatment a necessity.

 - Vomiting

-Opioid withdrawal is usually not life threatening, and while it is still necessary to seek professional care for tramadol addiction, the symptoms themselves are mild compared to those associated with some other substances.
+Opioid withdrawal is usually not life-threatening, and while it is still necessary to seek professional treatment for tramadol addiction, the symptoms themselves are mild compared to those associated with some other substances.

-Tramadol, however, can cause a severe withdrawal syndrome that, according to the Drug Enforcement Administration, is “encountered in about 10 percent of cases.”
+Tramadol, however, can cause a severe withdrawal syndrome in roughly 10% of cases.
 The symptoms include:

 - Paranoia